sedouard/mongodb-mva/module2_getting_started/README.md

 This will automatically connect you to your local mongodb server running in your other console window.

-If you ever want to explore anything outside of this guide in the interactive shell, you can get more info by doing
+If you ever want to explore anything outside of this guide in the interactive shell, you can get more info by doing:

 ```bash
 help
 ```

 The remainder of this module will use the MongoDB Interactive Shell to explore MongoDB capabilities.
+[Module 3](../module3_language_drivers/README.md) will focus on the [C# (http://docs.mongodb.org/ecosystem/drivers/csharp/)and [Node.js](http://docs.mongodb.org/ecosystem/drivers/node-js/) language drivers.

 ### Collections